 Snow / Sand

-If you are planning on some really extreme bikepacking on snow or sand, then there is only one bike that will give you an amazing experience, and that is a fat bike.
+If you are planning on some really extreme bikepacking on snow or sand, then there is only one bike that will give you a fantastic experience: a fat bike.
 These have large 4” tires, which help hugely on loose terrain and stop you from falling.

 How long are you going to be away?

 Next, we need to discuss the duration of the trip you are planning.
-You would be surprised how bikepackers often overlook the bike's ability to travel very far, be reliable, durable, and have a good carrying capacity.
+You would be surprised how often bikepackers overlook the bike's ability to travel very far, be reliable and durable, and have a good carrying capacity.

 A weekend

 For a weekend ride, you can get away with taking very little.
-If you are only planning on one or two nights, then you can take a minimal kit, especially if you are going to stay in hotels.
+If you are only planning one or two nights, you can take a minimal kit, especially if you stay in hotels.
 You can use a performance bike like the Rose Backroad FF, which might require more regular servicing and does not have a huge carrying capacity.

 A week or two

-If you are going away for a week or two, you will need your bike to be more durable, easier to fix on the road, and have a larger carrying capacity.
-Bikepacking is tough on a bike, and weeks of it can quickly wear out components and apply a lot more pressure to the frame and forks it might not be used to.
+If you are going away for a week or two, your bike will need to be more durable, be easier to fix on the road, and have a larger carrying capacity.
+Bikepacking is tough on a bike; weeks of it can quickly wear out components and apply much more pressure to the frame and forks it might not be used to.

 Several weeks, months

-If you plan on going away for months at a time, you will want a very simple bikepacking bike with easy-to-repair components that are straightforward to source.
-You will need to be carrying a lot more, so it needs to be very durable, and it has to be able to accommodate more bags in different places.
+If you plan on going away for months, you will want a straightforward bikepacking bike with easy-to-repair components that are straightforward to source.
+You will be carrying a lot more, so it needs to be very durable and able to accommodate more bags in different places.

 What is your priority?

-Next, we need to discuss your priorities as this is important when it comes to how to choose a bike for bikepacking.
+Next, we need to discuss your priorities, as this is important when it comes to choosing a bike for bikepacking.
 What will your adventure be about, and what challenges will you set yourself while traveling away?
 This is a very important factor in picking the right bike for you.

 Speed